alekkiq/python-exercises/README.md

 These Python exercises act as a part of my first year studies in my engineering degree.

-Despite the task instructions being in Finnish, the coded solutions are strictly in English, due to the English nature of the profession that is programming.
+Despite the task instructions being in Finnish, the coded solutions are strictly in English, due to the English nature of the profession that is software development.

 This README was made purely to serve as practice in documenting a project / codebase.
-Anyone with pretty much any experience with codebases or coding in general will get the idea just by looking at the directory structure as well as the singular files / scripts themselves.
+Anyone with pretty much any experience with codebases or coding in general will get the idea just by looking at the directory structure as well as the singular files / scripts themselves (hopefully).

 ### Requirements